IchBinLeoon/anisearch-discord-bot/README.md

 If you are interested in my bot, you can add it to your Discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=737236600878137363&permissions=83968&scope=bot)!

+If you would like to contact me, add me as a friend via Discord: `IchBinLeoon#9999`

+[![Discord Bots](https://top.gg/api/widget/737236600878137363.svg)](https://top.gg/bot/737236600878137363)

+## Bot Commands
 A full documentation of AniSearch's commands can be found [here](https://top.gg/bot/737236600878137363) or with the command `as!help` if you have invited the bot to your server.

-[![Discord Bots](https://top.gg/api/widget/737236600878137363.svg)](https://top.gg/bot/737236600878137363)

 ## Contribute
 You have an idea or found a bug?
 Create [a new issue](https://github.com/IchBinLeoon/anisearch-discord-bot/issues) with detailed explanation.